-Tomsk airport is a half-hour away from downtown area by car and about twice as long by municipal transport – buses leave from a stop 200 meters away from the terminal every half-an-hour.
-Bus ticket is just 17 rubles, less than twenty five cents at current exchange rate.
+Tomsk airport is a half-hour away from the downtown area by car and about twice as long by municipal transport – buses leave from a stop 200 meters away from the terminal every half-an-hour.
+Bus ticket is just 18 rubles, less than twenty-five cents at the current exchange rate.
 Non-stop flight from Moscow – about 3,500 kilometers away – is about four hours.

 Official Portal of the city of Tomsk